bilgino/angularforddd/README.md

 Angular applications are lazy-loading, scoping and distribution.

 When application services carry out business or UI use cases, it may be a good idea to write use cases that contain less logic directly in the
 UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use extra classes instead!
+However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
 In addition, we want to share state and logic of these dedicated class with other independent components.

 It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.